-CARLOS Edwards has likened his in-form Ipswich Town team-mates to hungry wolves ahead of their hunt for a fifth successive Championship victory at Brighton & Hove Albion tomorrow.
+CARLOS Edwards has likened his in-form Ipswich Town team-mates to hungry wolves ahead of their hunt for a fifth successive Championship victory at Brighton & Hove Albion tomorrow this web page.

 The 33-year-old stand-in skipper has played an integral role in the Blues’ recent upturn in form and he sees no reason why the winning streak can’t continue should Paul Jewell’s side retain their recent hunger.